 If you follow the path up the hill, it veers off to the right where you will find a lookout over the port, that also gives a good view of the lighthouse.
 Built in 1813, this is one of the oldest wooden lighthouses in Japan, and it used to be located on the opposite shore of the river.

-There is also a small cafe near the lake that sells shave ice, coffee, udon, and other snacks.
+There is a small cafe near the lake that sells shaved ice, coffee, udon noodles, and other snacks.

 Hiyoriyama Park is filled with historical monuments and statues of famous merchants and samurai that helped to shape this city.

 It is a nice place to stroll around after a visit to the Sanno Club located right next to this park as you will get to see many of the cultural exhibits featured in the museum of Sanno Club in person.